As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-- Selenite is a very soft mineral.
-In form of crystals, it can be scratched by a fingernail.
+• Selenite is a very soft mineral.
+In the form of crystals, it can be scratched by a fingernail.

-- Because of its natural thermal insulating properties, it feels warm to the touch.
+• Because of its natural thermal insulation properties, it feels warm to the touch.

-- Natural selenite can have some imperfections as tiny clay of sand inclusions, which are the same as fingerprints unique to each specimen.
+• Natural selenite can have some imperfections, such as tiny clay of sand inclusions, which are the same as fingerprints unique to each specimen.

-- Selenite is highly praised for its moonstone optical effect, but spots, which cover the whole surface – are a sign of a fake.
-Selenite will have a whitish line, which moves in one direction back and forth.
+• Selenite is highly praised for its moonstone optical effect, but spots covering the whole surface are a sign of a fake.
+Selenite will have a whitish line that moves in one direction back and forth.

 TIP: Selenite impresses people with its gentle sheen and pleasant chatoyancy.
 In addition, selenite commands affordable prices because it is readily available in good quality.
 Find out more in the article below: